madrilene/lenesaile.com/src/en/blog/2021-11-16-seo-vs-campaigns.md

 We don't usually recommend campaigns on Google itself, as we put all our effort into natural positioning factors.

 The important thing is to study each project in detail because there are no fixed rules as each client is different.

-In the case of our friend, we ended up recommending just that: betting on SEO and complementing it with specific ads on the networks.
-We are going to monitor the results and we hope to improve his success considerably.